ll7/paf21-1/docs/DEV_SETUP.md

 ## Install Docker with NVIDIA GPU Support
-Next, we install Docker for building images and launching containers (care, the second command reboots your system).
+Next, we install Docker for building images and launching containers (care, the last command reboots your system).

 ```sh
 # install cURL, Docker and Docker-Compose